 This is where the port comes undone.

-The problem is to get around the hard work necessary to bring what was a 480 x 272 resolution game up to 1080p+ standards all of the textures have been very obviously AI upscaled and copy and pasted over the originals, resulting in a game where at best everything looks like it’s been posterised to hell and back, and at worst looks honestly corrupt.
-The exact same issue runs rampant through the optional (and free) 1GB+ HD texture pack, only sharpening a few rough edges (grilles, armour, etc.) and otherwise suffers the same.
-Chromatic aberration can be seen on almost every surface; wood textures showing long streaks of red and blue that weren’t there before, brickwork a sea of canary yellow and greys.
+The problem is to get around the hard work necessary to bring what was a 480 x 272 resolution game up to 1080p+ standards all of the textures have been very obviously AI upscaled and then copy-pasted over the originals, resulting in a game where at best everything looks like it’s been posterised to hell and back, and at worst looks honestly corrupt.
+The exact same issue runs rampant through the optional (and free) 1GB+ HD texture pack too, only sharpening a few rough edges (grilles, armour, etc.) and otherwise suffering from the same problems.
+Chromatic aberration can be seen on almost every surface; wood textures showing long streaks of red and blue that weren’t there before, brickwork an unintentional sea of canary yellow and greys.
 This isn’t an overblown nitpick about the underside of a table or one pillar in a forgotten ruin but a constant stream of wrong, literally from the first few seconds of the opening scene and then found in every floor and wall texture afterwards.
 The source material was small and fuzzy, yes, but it had at least been created that way – cobblestones and ancient cogs echoing their intended materials in spirit if not detail.
-There’s a wonkiness and smudge to everything that only makes this worse, bottles on a shelf looking rather more Picasso-like than they ever should to the ropes on a ship senselessly fading away to nothing, like horizontal toothpicks, just because the algorithm interpreted it that way.
+Here there’s a wonkiness and smudge to everything that only makes this so much worse; bottles on a shelf look rather more Picasso-like than they ever should (or did), the ropes on a ship senselessly fading away to nothing, like horizontal toothpicks, just because the algorithm interpreted it that way.

 Boundless Trails art direction shines in spite of, rather than because of, these “improvements”, and even in the rare moments where everything is fine there’s this lingering awareness that it looks OK, and not as it’s supposed to.
 There’s an artificial painterly look to it all, everything too wobbly and too sharp all at once.